aschoepe/ooxml/doc/ooxml.md

         This setting is overridden when *-fitToWidth* and/or *-fitToHeight* are in use.

+        Default: 100

      **-useFirstPageNumber** *xsd boolean*

      :  Use *-firstPageNumber* value for first page number, and do not auto number the pages.
+Default: false

      **-verticalDpi** *integer*

      :  Vertical print resolution of the device.
+Default: 600

 **write** *filename*